peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  significand area for a quiet NaN, and clears it for a signaling NaN.
  Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
-Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated. </p>
+Unfortunately, in the.getNET() implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated. </p>